aaronibrahim/hey-coworker/README.md

 I agree with these findings.
 Getting pulled out of flow is sometimes necessary, but I work hard to make it an exception, not a rule.
 I throttle my notifications and check in 2-3 times a day.
 If it's urgent, call me.

-### Updates
+### Project Updates

-Given the choice, I would rather set my own timetable and write out my updates thoughtfully and comprehensively.
+Given the choice, I would rather write out my updates in some shared place.
+They will be thoughtful, comprehensive, and we will have a record of them.
+This doesn't mean I dislike standups, only that I prefer to read my standup from a script.

 ## Meetings